-Figure 36: Power connector
+Figure 34: Power connector

 Insert the positive lead into the positive terminal jack and tighten the screw.
-Then connect the negative lead into the negative terminal jack and tighten the screw (see Figure 36).
+Then connect the negative lead into the negative terminal jack and tighten the screw (see Figure 34 on page 52).

 Important Note:

 - Ensure the power source is turned off before connecting the power leads to the 9502 IDU - Ensure that the screws are tightened to where the power leads cannot fall out